Anthony Mitchell has more than 30 years experience interpreting in the Deaf community

 2004 to 2006 Director of Operations with Just Communication Ltd.

 2000 to 2004 Interpreter for BBC programme See Hear in London

 1992 to 2000 Freelance Interpreter in London

-1989 to 1992 Interpreter for Action on Hearing Loss (previously RNID) Nottinghamshire and London
+1989 to 1992 Interpreter for Action on Hearing Loss (previously RNID) Nottinghamshire and HQ in London.

-1987 to 1989 Community Interpreter for Northamptonshire County Council in Northamptonshire
+1987 to 1989 Community Interpreter for the Social Services Department of Northamptonshire County Council in Northamptonshire.